KatieZeldaKat/openrct2-bad-thoughts-go-boom/README.md

 As such, all guests *must* have fun, both physically and mentally.
 And if a guest has a single bad thought?
 The TNT implanted into them by their captors will automatically go off, creating a firey explosion that leaves nothing behind.

+*Idea for plugin provided by [Marcel Vos](https://www.youtube.com/@MarcelVos)*.

 ## Getting the plugin

-Download the `.js` file from the [latest release](https://github.com/KatieZeldaKat/openrct2-invention-manager/releases/latest) and place it in the "plugin" folder.
+Download the `.js` file from the [latest release](https://github.com/KatieZeldaKat/openrct2-bad-thoughts-go-boom/releases/latest) and place it in the "plugin" folder.
 This can be found by opening OpenRCT2 and selecting "Open custom content folder" under the toolbox in the main menu.

 ## Known limitations